Turkey In 7 Days: An Itinerary For Every Kind Of Traveller

 Next, head to the Hierapolis City Ruins, another UNESCO World Heritage Site that’s walking distance from the travertines.
 Walk through this ancient city to explore the mighty theatre that’s located on the hillside.
 You can also see the ruins of the Temple of Apollo and then head to the Hierapolis museum.

-For lunch, you will have to take a break from touring and head to the town for a meal.
+The town, about 5 or 6 kms from Pamukkale, is where you should go for lunch.
 Restaurants like White House Restaurant and Café, Kayas Restaurant and Bar, and Mehmet’s Heaven offer delicious local cuisine.

 After lunch, head to the Pamukkale antique pool, where you can take a dip and cool off in the afternoon.
 This hot spring features sparkling “champagne water” and is located somewhere within the Pamukkale-Hierapolis complex.
 Legend has it that this artificially sculpted pool was a gift by Marc Anthony to Cleopatra.